jcbgamboa/Divergence-point-analysis-fake-data/README.md

 ```
 $ sudo apt install python3
 ```
 to install a reasonably-new version Python 3 in their computer.
+You may need to install a package called `python3-tk` if it is not already installed (i.e., `sudo apt install python3-tk`).

 Installing pandas, scipy and plotnine
 -------------------------------------